Dev228-afk/Flask-Web-App/README.md

 This is Simple TODO WebApp For Storing Your Daily Schedules.

-Inorder To Create WebApp,
+To Create This WebApp,

 First Create a New Folder

 Then Simply Create Python File Containing Code Of App.py